ATTPC/daqdoc/source/exp_setup.rst

     The name of the MFM catcher *must* match the name of a CoBo in the configuration files given to ECC server.
 Generally, the file calls the CoBos ``CoBo`` and then indexes them, hence ``CoBo[0]``, ``CoBo[1]`` etc. are appropriate names.

-Next, add a component of the type "MFM Narval Watcher actor".
+Optionally, add a component of the type "MFM Narval Watcher actor".
 Fill in

 +------------------+----------------------------------+
 |Item              | Value                            |